 By Ryanne McIsaac

-Brennan says in her free time she enjoys painting and gardening and offers some words of wisdom for anyone considering a position in her field.
+LaSaga has some words of wisdom for those considering a job in her field.